sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/ColumnList/README.md

 The `ColumnList` component consists out of three parts: `ColumnList`, `Column` and `Item`.
 The `toolbarItems` prop can be used to configure the toolbar above every column.
+There is also a `indicators` prop on the `Item`, which contains an array of JSX, that will be displayed on the right side of the item.

 ```
+const Icon = require('../Icon').default;
+console.log(Icon);

 const buttons = [
     {
         icon: 'fa-heart',